OmarMFathy219/Build-a-Portfolio-Site-Nanodegree/README.md

 # Build-a-Portfolio-Site-Nanodegree

-This webpage was created specifically for Udacity's Front End Developer Developer Nanodegree
-Summary:
+# Summary:
 This webpage was created specifically for Udacity's Front End Developer Developer Nanodegree.

-##The application offers the following features:

-Technologies Used In Application:
+# Technologies Used In Application:
-HTML
+- HTML
-CSS
+- CSS

-##Testing The Web Page:
+- Responsive Images

+# How to Test:

-Download the project to your computer.
+- Download the project to your computer.
-Right click and open with Google Chrome browser.
+- Right click and open with Google Chrome browser.